Food and Wine in New Zealand

 But whether you’re eating a whitebait fritter on the side of the road or sitting in a fine dining establishment, you can expect a laidback, friendly atmosphere wherever you eat; we Kiwis love to keep things casual.

 Meat and seafood

-There are approximately seven sheep per person in New Zealand, so it’s not surprising that lamb is a popular dish, especially for the traditional Sunday roast.
+There are approximately five sheep per person in New Zealand, so it’s not surprising that lamb is a popular dish, especially for the traditional Sunday roast.
 New Zealand lamb is highly sought-after overseas, while our venison (deer meat) is also becoming increasingly popular.